JustinLove/onelife-client-patches/README.md

 Format is
 `objectID r g b`

+### age-scaling

+Clientside age scaling for e.g. Two Hours One Life, where you currently spend half your life old and wrinkled.
+Allows settings multipel scaling segments, an example file is provided for 2HOL

+`settings/ageScaling.ini` - Client uses this files, shows do-nothing settings for vanilla.
+`settings/ageScaling2hol.ini` - 2HOL example settings - copy to `ageScaling.ini` to use

+File format:
+`serverAge displayAge optional comment, rest of line ignored`

+e.g.

+`3 3` - if the server reports 3, show as 3

+`120 60` - if the server reports 120, show as 60

+## patch-random-running

+Hotfix for characters jumping around while running

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.